Best Boiler Cover for Landlords

 Is landlord boiler cover worth it?

-Yes, landlord boiler cover is worth it if you want predictable costs, quicker repairs, and peace of mind.
+Yes, landlord boiler cover is worth it if you want predictable costs, quick repairs, and peace of mind.
 It reduces the risk of expensive boiler or heating breakdowns and helps keep tenants satisfied while staying compliant with safety laws.

-What does landlord cover include?
+What does landlord boiler cover include?

-Landlord cover typically includes boiler and heating repairs, plus optional protection for plumbing, electrics, and drainage.
+Landlord boiler cover typically includes boiler and heating repairs, plus optional protection for plumbing, electrics, and drainage.
 Many plans also include home emergency support, pest control, and boiler servicing with a CP12, depending on the level of cover chosen.

 Does landlord boiler cover include subsidence?